Giving Tuesday Yields Mixed Results for Mass. Nonprofits

 Michelle Liebetreu, development director, who feels Giving Tuesday encourages smaller donors who might not normally give, said she wants to make greater use of storytelling next year through volunteer testimonials and videos, though it will take more effort.

 in Greenfield, which provides adult mentors to children living in Franklin County and the North Quabbin region of western Massachusetts, announced it received a $3,000 matching gift from Alber Hearing Services of Greenfield in advance of Giving Tuesday.

 , based in Boston, which provides financial and other assistance to young adult cancer survivors, raised nearly $25,000, including a $10,000 donation from MOR Wealth Management, during its fourth year participating in Giving Tuesday.

 This year, The Samfund aimed to engage more donors, as opposed to reaching a dollar goal, and reported a 34% increase in the number of Giving Tuesday donors over last year.

-John Hancock also donated $1,000 to each of nine nonprofits to honor individuals who placed second through tenth in their fundraising efforts on Giving Tuesday.
+John Hancock donated $1,000 to the fundraising efforts of those who placed second through tenth in their fundraising efforts on Giving Tuesday.
 They were:

 The Boston Foundation

-- The ALS Association Massachusetts Chapter: Robert Taylor raised $10,000
+- ALS Association Massachusetts Chapter: Walter Jominy raised $13,425

 , the state's largest community foundation, gave $15,000 in $500 or $1,000 grants to 25 Massachusetts nonprofits that updated their profiles on The Giving Common in the weeks leading up to Giving Tuesday.
 The nonprofits, chosen at random, were: